 I am mostly a pure maple syrup person here, but there are other toppings you can use!

 Peanut butter sauce is another great option.
-Add some peanut butter sauce apples on top for an amazing treat!
+Add some peanut butter sauce and apples on top for an amazing treat!

 Do I need a griddle for pancakes?

-It is easiest if you have a griddle for pancakes, but not required.
+It is easiest if you have a griddle for apple pancakes, but not required.
 There are many different kinds and you would want to decide what would work best for you.